-The General Data Protection Regulations represent the biggest change to data protection since the 1995 Data Protection Act, updating the requirements for data management to adapt to the ever-evolving changes in collection and processing of information.
-The GDPR aims to ensure that data regarding EU citizens is now more secure than ever before, with business organisations taking greater responsibility to ensure that information is not compromised or subject to data breaches.
+The General Data Protection Regulations represent the biggest change to data protection since the 1995 Data Protection Act, updating the requirements for data management to adapt to the ever-evolving changes in the collection and processing of information.
+The GDPR aims to ensure that data regarding EU citizens is now more secure than ever before, with business organizations taking greater responsibility to ensure that information is not compromised or subject to data breaches.

 To ensure complete compliance – and to be confident that your business is fully prepared for GDPR – taking early steps to review and update your data storage policies will be invaluable.
-With the potential for audits to prove time and labour intensive, beginning the review of your policy and processes today should be of a high priority.
+With the potential for audits to prove time and labour-intensive, beginning the review of your policy and processes today should be of a high priority.

 Learn more about GDPR with this guide from THP Chartered Accountants.

 What changes do I need to be aware of?